Trombecher/aena/README.md

 ```

 > [!WARNING]
-> Still ín beta.
+> Still in beta.
 Do not use in production.
 Inherently unstable api, no guarantees made.

 Aena is your next SPA TypeScript framework.
 It comes with components, flexible built-in state management and TSX support.